 What is assistive technology?

-Assistive technology makes it possible for individuals with disabilities to participate in activities that might otherwise be difficult or impossible for them.
+Assistive technology (AT) makes it possible for individuals with disabilities to participate in activities that might otherwise be difficult or impossible for them.
 AT can provide access to play, school, community and work activities, and can support communication with others.

 Often it can be the game changer that helps young children, youth and adults with disabilities be successful and more independent.
 It can: